 21-185 & 21-186: Professional service LLC requirements

-■ In your LLC Certificate of Organization that is filed with the Secretary of State, you must state the professional service that will be offered.
-You can list the professional service in Article 6 of this Certificate of Organization template (instructions).
+In your LLC Certificate of Organization that is filed with the Secretary of State, you must state the professional service that will be offered.
+You can list the professional service in the Nebraska Certificate of Organization for a Professional Service Limited Liability Company.

-- a Certificate of Registration (aka Certificate of Professional Licensure) that you get from your regulatory board
+- a Certificate of Registration (aka Certificate of Professional Licensure) that you get from your regulatory board, or

-- or an Application for Electronic Access of Records (the Secretary of State will verify your license)
+- an Application for Electronic Access of Records (the Secretary of State will verify your license)

 How do I know which form to use?